-Highlights of GAO-03-890T, a testimony before the House Committee on International Relations, Subcommittee on Asia and the Pacific
+Highlights of GAO-03-988T, a testimony before the House Committee on Resources

 Why GAO Did This Study

 In 1986, the United States entered into a Compact of Free Association with the Pacific Island nations of the Federated States of Micronesia, or FSM, and the Republic of the Marshall Islands, or RMI.
 The Compact provided about \$2.1 billion in U.S. funds, supplied by the Department of the Interior, over 17 years (1987-2003) to the FSM and the RMI.
 These funds were intended to advance economic development.
 In a past report, GAO found that this assistance did little to advance economic development in either country, and accountability over funding was limited.
 The Compact also established U.S. defense rights and obligations in the region and allowed for migration from both countries to the United States.